menacit/threat_intelligence_course/03-threat_actors_intro.md

 ## Equation Group
 Threat actor associated with NSA.

 Famous for malware such as "Stuxnet" and "Flame".

+Targets adversaries of the USA.

 ![bg right:30%](images/03-missile_computer.jpg)